 Lincoln Laboratory in the News

-The following articles were published in external publications and contain news about MIT Lincoln Laboratory efforts.
+The following features were published or aired in external media and contain news about MIT Lincoln Laboratory efforts.

 $200 million project will launch telescopes to perform full-sky search for transiting exoplanets.